Tanzania: Multiplying Learning Opportunities for Tanzanian Teachers

 Building Long-Term Impact

 Kentalis International Foundation and OSNET are working together to expand the reach of e-learning in Tanzania.
-As part of this project, a dedicated section of the Kentalis International Foundation's e-learning platform has been configured for OSNET, allowing the organization to manage access for its members independently.
+As part of this project, a dedicated section of Kentalis International Foundation's e-learning platform has been configured for OSNET, allowing the organization to manage access for its members independently.

 OSNET is an organization with several hundred members active in inclusive education.
 By providing OSNET with its own section on our e-learning platform, they can grant access to their members and manage this indepedently.
 This way, we aim to scale our e-learning platform and increase our impact.